jrantane/apiaxle/_posts/2011-11-26-architecture.md

 demonstrates the following:

 * An Nginx server round-robin distributing requests from the internet
-* Four instances of apiaxle - we recommend running as many instances of the ApiAxle proxy as you have cores available.
+* Four instances of ApiAxle - we recommend running as many instances of the ApiAxle proxy as you have cores available.
 * One Redis store which is used by both ApiAxle products.
 * Once instance of the ApiAxle API - how many instances you have